-In the absence of a strong successor, an option that will also yield full market value is to set up an Employee Stock Ownership Plan (ESOP).
+In the absence of a strong successor, an option that will also yield full market value is to set up an Employee Stock Ownership Plan (ESOP) or a Management Buyout plan.
 This approach can increase employee loyalty and productivity, ensure business continuity, and gain some tax advantages.
-An ESOP can be effective, but it requires one or two years of planning, along with the training and development of the people who will be directing the organization.
-But it can be expensive to establish an ESOP and is therefore not a practical option for most companies.
+These solutions can be effective, but require one or two years of planning, along with the training and development of the people who will be directing the organization.
+Additionally, it can be expensive to establish an ESOP and is therefore not a practical option for most companies.

 CLOSE THE BUSINESS